jaredchu/Magento2-Docker-Development/README.md

 ## Why
 - Running Magento 2 project really fast on your machine.
-- Just a few steps to stup.
+- Just a few steps to setup.
 - No extra step to deploy code from host to container.
-- Easy to modify PHP, MySQL and Nginx configurations.
+- Easy to modify PHP, MySQL, and Nginx configurations.
-- Works on Linux, MacOS and Windows.
+- Works on Linux, macOS, and Windows.

 ## Environment
 * php:7.2-fpm